louis-langholtz/flow/README.md

 on how systems can be designed in C++.

-At a conceptual design level, there are three types of things to think about: ports, links, and systems.
+At a conceptual design level, there are three types of things to think about: ports, links, and nodes.
 Ports define data inputs or outputs.
 Links define the binding together of output ports with input ports.
-Systems meanwhile encapsulate implementations taking the data from its input ports, processing that data, and then outputting resulting data to its output ports.
-These implementations can be executable programs, or recursively definable containers of subsystems connected via links to each other's ports.
-When systems are run, or _instantiated_, they're transformed into: instances, and channels.
+Nodes meanwhile encapsulate implementations taking the data from its input ports, processing that data, and then outputting resulting data to its output ports.
+These implementations can be executable programs, or systems that are recursively definable containers of nodes connected via links to each other's ports.
+When nodes are run, or _instantiated_, they're transformed into: instances, and channels.
 Instances and channels exist until the instances exit.

 ## Why?